This is a major update to my research series on this 1930s jewelry manufacturer, containing a number of newly discovered examples and design elements.

 It was a huge surprise when I recently discovered two examples of commemorative/souvenir jewelry made by this company for the 1933-1934 World’s Fair in Chicago.
 For multiple reasons there can be no doubt that these were the product of this ‘mystery jewelry maker’.
 I hope this will finally put to rest any remaining theory that this jewelry line was made by anyone but a American manufacturer (even if one doesn’t take the Metropolitan Museum’s word for it.)
 Originally I was going to make this a separate blog post but considering that many of the other pieces here share design elements, decided to include these as well.

 Getting back to this red necklace, though, this particular World’s Fair medallion design is one of several that incorporated the official A Century of Progress motto.
-I have found this same medallion, in a light blue enamel, on only one other item thus far which is the fob of a chrome keyring marked Swank.
+I have found this same medallion, in a light blue, on only one other item thus far which is the fob of a chrome keyring marked Swank.
 However, Swank did not produce any of this jewelry because although they did at one time make both mens and womens costume jewelry, they switched to only mens’ jewelry (and things such as keyrings) after the end of World War I. When Swank did resume making womens jewelry in the 1980s it was under the Anne Klein label.
 It is of course possible that our Mystery Maker was the company who designed and produced this World’s Fair medallion and then sold it to other companies to use on their own souvenir items, but it’s equally possible that some other company produced it as a plain metal “blank” for others to enamel (or not) however they wished.
-The exact match of the red enamel on the mesh chain and the medallion could support either theory.
+The exact match of the red paint color on the mesh chain and the medallion could support either theory.

 Unfortunately, yet another not-great photo in a years-old auction listing.
-Still it’s good enough to show that this necklace and bracelet set of enameled tubular mesh chains, with their typical D shape-plus-ring closures, was also one of theirs.
+Still it’s good enough to show that this necklace and bracelet set of tubular mesh chains, with their typical D shape-plus-ring closures, was also one of theirs.
 This was the actual size of the image and so magnification is unhelpful, but the short descriptions says that the chains are “..three different shades of blue.
 On the ends there are silver clasps and on one side of each there is a little blue and silver enamel logo from the Chicago World’s Fair, Century of Progress.
 The necklace is 15″ long and the bracelet is 7″ long.”
 These dimensions also match perfectly with our maker’s bracelet and chokers of this style.
-It looks as though the small round logo at the end of each piece is the same as the one in the center of the red choker’s bow, here enameled in blue to match the darkest chain.
+It looks as though the small round logo at the end of each piece is the same as the one in the center of the red choker’s bow, here painted blue to match the darkest chain.
 These two new discoveries may be a promising ‘lead’ in the ongoing seach to find out who the elusive Mystery Maker was!

 If you have any information about this jewelry or photographs of examples that do not yet appear in this blog series, I would be delighted to include them in a future post!
 Please use the Contact Form on the About the Chatsworth Lady page.